dsacramone/redux-smooth-storage/README.md

 please note: I am using "thunk, logger()", for example purposes only as "other" middleware.
 Your own app will have others.

+#TODO:
+  Run storage on promises, for situations in where larger datasets are used.